ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 **- Common**                                |  A folder that contains common configuration scripts and resources.
 **-CommonConfiguration.ps1**                |  A library that contains common functions for configuring Microsoft products and the test suite client.
 **-SharePointCommonConfiguration.ps1**      |  A library that contains common functions for configuring the SUT.
-**-SharePointTestSuite.config**             |  The configuration file to store all configuration resources **- Source**                                |  A folder with Microsoft Visual Studio solution that contains the source code for the test suites.
+**-SharePointTestSuite.config**             |  The configuration file to store all configuration resources.
+**- Source**                                |  A folder with Microsoft Visual Studio solution that contains the source code for the test suites.
-**- Common**                                |  A folder with Visual Studio projects that contains source code that are common to the test suites.
+**- Common**                                |  A folder with Visual Studio projects that contains the source code that are common to the test suites.
 **- SharePointCommonConfiguration. deployment.ptfconfig** | The common configuration file.
 **-SharePointServerProtocolTestSuites.sln**               |    A Visual Studio solution that contains projects of the protocol test suites source code.
 **- MS-XXXX**                                             |    A folder with the MS-XXXX test suite source code.
 **+ Adapter**                                             |    The Adapter test suite code.
 **+ TestSuite**                                           |    The test suite code.
 **- MS-XXXX.sln**                                         |    A Visual Studio solution that contains projects of the MS-XXXX test suite.
-**-Scripts**                                              |    SharePoint Server Protocol test suites can be run using Visual Studio or through batch scripts.
+**-Scripts**                                              |    SharePoint Server Protocol Test Suites can be run using Visual Studio or through batch scripts.
 The Scripts folder contains a collection of command files that allows users to run specific test cases in the test suite or the entire test suite.
 **- RunAllSharePointTestCases.cmd**                       |    A script that can be used to run all test cases in the whole package.
 **-MS-XXXX**                                              |    A folder with scripts that belong to the MS-XXXX test suite.
 **- RunAllMSXXXXTestCases.cmd**                           |    A script that can be used to run all test cases of MS-XXXX.